History of the potato: Becoming a European staple food

-Throughout Europe, the most important new food in the 19th century was the potato, which had three major advantages over other foods for the consumer: its lower rate of spoilage, its bulk (which easily satisfied hunger) and its cheapness.
+Throughout Europe, the most important new food in the 19th century was the potato, which had three major advantages over other foods for the consumer: its lower rate of spoilage, its bulk (which easily satisfied hunger), and its cheapness.
 The crop slowly spread across Europe, such that, for example, by 1845 it occupied one-third of Irish arable land.
 Potatoes comprised about 10% of the caloric intake of Europeans.
 Along with several other foods that either originated in the Americas or were successfully grown or harvested there, potatoes sustained European populations.

-In Britain, the potato promoted economic development by underpinning the Industrial Revolution in the 19th century.
+The potato promoted economic development in Britain by underpinning the Industrial Revolution in the 19th century.
 It served as a cheap source of calories and nutrients that was easy for urban workers to cultivate on small backyard plots.
 Potatoes became popular in the north of England, where coal was readily available, so a potato-driven population boom provided ample workers for the new factories.
 Marxist Friedrich Engels even declared that the potato was the equal of iron for its "historically revolutionary role".
 The Dutch potato-starch industry grew rapidly in the 19th century, especially under the leadership of entrepreneur Willem Albert Scholten (1819–92).

-In Ireland, the expansion of potato cultivation was due entirely to the landless labourers, renting tiny plots from landowners who were interested only in raising cattle or in producing grain for market.
+In Ireland, the expansion of potato cultivation was due entirely to landless laborers, renting tiny plots from landowners who were interested only in raising cattle or producing grain for the market.
 A single acre of potatoes and the milk of a single cow was enough to feed a whole Irish family a monotonous but nutritionally adequate diet for a healthy, vigorous (and desperately poor) rural population.
-Often even poor families grew enough extra potatoes to feed a pig that they could sell for cash.
+Poor families often grew enough extra potatoes to feed a pig that they could sell for cash.